THE DREADED GOMBOO

 - Sri Satakam, 69th Sloka, by Sri Narayana Guru

 From: The Ascetic and the Erotic by Dileep Raj

-For many years I thought God-realization (whatever that is) was the result of such renunciation, but after years denying myself, I began to doubt if this was true; if I was wrong about the cause-and-effect relationship of renunciation to God-Realization, perhaps I had been putting the cart before the horse; perhaps it was God-Realization that is the 'cause' of renunciation, thinking metaphoriclly that if I had been given a billion dollars I would become spontaneously 'renounced' of monetary concerns.
+For many years I thought God-realization (whatever that is), freedom and liberation were the result of renunciation, but after years of denying myself, I began to doubt if this was true; perhaps I was wrong about the cause-and-effect relationship; that renunciation brought about God-Realization, perhaps I had been putting the cart before the horse; perhaps it was God-Realization that is the 'cause' of renunciation, just like if I had been given a billion dollars, I would become spontaneously 'renounced' of monetary concerns.

 It was Maharishi Mahesh Yogi who first showed me the error of my ways

 in terms of the prevalent understanding the great tradition of religion and spirituality as expressed in the Indian tradition

 and it was Da Free John who brought the argument all the way home,

 to 'thinking' about God, religion and spiritual seeking and my own life.